OwenCookman/owen-webdev/TESTING.md

 - Open the webpage in a new browser window
 - Select the link in the navbar titled "Login" and see the `login.html` page load
-- Enter a valid username and password and see that you are redirected to the `index.html` page and the message "You have succesfully logged in" is showing at the top of the page
+- Enter a valid username and password and see that you are redirected to the `index.html` page and the message "You have successfully logged in" is showing at the top of the page
 - Select the link in the navbar titles "Order" and see  the `contact.html` page load
 - Scroll to the bottom and click the button labelled "Send" and see that the page scrolls up with a cursor flashing in the first required field